frontenddogma/web-development-glossary/manuscript/d.md

 : → Subject-Matter Expert

 Domain name
 : An identification string that defines a realm of administrative autonomy, authority or control within the Internet.
 Domain names are used in various networking contexts and for application-specific naming and addressing purposes.
-In general, a domain name identifies a network domain, or it represents an Internet Protocol (IP) resource, such as a personal computer used to access the Internet, a server computer hosting a web site, or the web site itself or any other service communicated via the Internet.&nbsp;[†](#w-domain-name)
+In general, a domain name identifies a network domain, or it represents an Internet Protocol (IP) resource, such as a personal computer used to access the Internet, a server computer hosting a website, or the website itself or any other service communicated via the Internet.&nbsp;[†](#w-domain-name)

 Domain Name Service
 : → Domain Name System